Best Credit Cards In Malaysia 2023

-Interest rate on purchases
+Credit card interest rate on purchases

-|15% per annum (1.25% per month)||Tier 1: for cardholders with prompt payments for 12 consecutive months|
+|15% per annum (1.25% per month)||Tier 1: For cardholders with prompt payments for 12 consecutive months|

-|17% per annum (1.42% per month)||Tier 2: for cardholders with prompt payments for 10 months or more in the last 12-month cycle|
+|17% per annum (1.42% per month)||Tier 2: For cardholders with prompt payments for 10 months or more in the last 12-month cycle|

-|18% per annum (1.50% per month)||Tier 3: for cardholders with payments of less than 10 months in a 12-month cycle|
+|18% per annum (1.50% per month)||Tier 3: For cardholders with payments of less than 10 months in a 12-month cycle|